phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 528639
+#Total Number of Tweets: 1111729
-#Number of Clinton Tweets: 423150
+#Number of Trump Tweets: 529300
-#Number of Rubio Tweets: 159184
+#Number of Clinton Tweets: 423363
-#Number of Sanders Tweets: 152457
+#Number of Rubio Tweets: 159299
-#Number of Carson Tweets: 83808
+#Number of Sanders Tweets: 152568
-#Number of Bush Tweets: 54556
+#Number of Carson Tweets: 83888
-#Total Number of Tweets:
+#Number of Bush Tweets: 54600
 ---